mvaragnat/uniladder/context.md

 - On lock, elimination tournaments generate a full bracket tree using `Tournament::BracketBuilder` (Elo-based seeding, power-of-two sizing, byes to top seeds).
 - Tree is modeled via `Tournament::Match` with `parent_match_id` and `child_slot`.
 - Bracket UI renders from the tree; “Open” link appears only when both players are assigned and the viewer is a participant or the organizer.

+#### Swiss/Open Tournaments (current)
+- Rounds progress via a single “Move to next round” action that closes the current round, validates all matches are reported, and creates next-round pairings (placeholder pairing: checked-in players or all registrants, deterministic pairing by twos).
+- Rounds tab lists compact match boxes (same design as elimination); “Open” is visible to organizer and participants.
+Reporting creates a `Game::Event`, highlights the winner, and redirects back to the Rounds tab.
+- Ranking tab shows simple standings (win=1, draw=0.5); Swiss-specific tie-breakers will be added later (e.g., Buchholz, Sonneborn–Berger).

 ### Internationalization
 - Full support for multiple languages